Google Shared Drives Integration

 Notes, Issues, Questions

-Can I connect to multiple Team Drives?
+Can I connect to multiple Shared Drives?

 The answer is that we haven't tested this.
 You may run into performance or rate limiting issues with Google.

 Having multiple Shared Drives linked on a case profile may not work because of credential caching.
 Having different Shared Drives on different case profile views should work.
 For example, if you have the list view on the Main Profile connecting to one Shared Drive, but a "DV Case Profile" that connects to a different Shared Drive.
 In other words, you don't have two instances of the list view on the same profile or profile view.